More Dental Services

-As thin, resin coatings painted on the chewing surfaces of teeth, dental sealants protect your teeth from future decay and cavities.
-Dental sealants are placed on your teeth because the chewing surfaces of the molar and premolar teeth have grooves, or “fissures,” that make them highly vulnerable to decay.
+Dental sealants are thin, resin coatings painted on the chewing surfaces of teeth, protecting them from future decay and cavities.
+These dental sealants are placed on your teeth because the chewing surfaces of the molar and premolar teeth have grooves, or "fissures," that make them highly vulnerable to decay.

 These fissures are difficult to clean, as they can be deep and are sometimes narrower than even a single bristle of a toothbrush.
 Plaque often gravitates to these areas, and acid from bacteria in the plaque can help develop cavities in your teeth.